-We’ve learned that private body parts are “JUST FOR YOU”, but are there times when it’s okay for someone to see or touch a private body part of yours?
-Jeeves is joined by his friend, another four-legged child advocacy volunteer named Gunther, to discuss times when it’s okay… and times when it’s NOT okay… for someone to see or touch a private body part.
+We’ve learned that private body parts are “JUST FOR YOU”, but are there times when it’s okay for someone to see or do something to a private body part of yours?
+Jeeves is joined by his friend, another four-legged child advocacy volunteer named Gunther, to discuss times when it’s okay… and times when it’s NOT okay… for someone to see or do something to a private body part.

 Other training resources that offer you guidance in having conversations with your child about this episode of “Believe Jeeves!” can be found here:

 - “Washcloths Help Teach Sexual Abuse Prevention”

 - “Four Easy Ways to Teach Body Safety to Kids”

 - “Talking About Sexual Health with Kids and Other Parents”

 About Jeeves ♥